2AA4-W23/a2---mesh-generator-team-20/README.md

 arguments:

 - the name of the file to store the mesh
-- the type of the mesh (-g for grid, -t for triangles, -v for voronoi)
+- the type of the mesh (-g for grid, -t for triangles, -i for voronoi)
 - the width of the mesh (in px)
 - the height of the mesh (in px)
 - the number of sites (for the Voronoi mesh) or the size of the squares (for other meshes)